Mehdirben/notty/REPORT.md

 3. Simultaneously, the `xml2js` library converts the content to XML format
 4. The XML is validated against the XSD schema using `libxmljs2`
 5. If valid, the XML representation is also stored in MongoDB
-6. Users can export notes as XML files or import XML files to create notes

 ---